sh977218/CDE/README.md

 $> export NODE_ENV=my_env
 ```

-The application will automaticaly use the settings from the ./configure/my-env.js file whenever running node node-js/app.js, grunt or node node-js/mock/vsacMock.js.
+The application will automatically use the settings from the ./configure/my-env.js file whenever running node node-js/app.js, grunt or node node-js/mock/vsacMock.js.

 ### Configure Elastic Search